Find Trade Colleges

 • Mobile Service RV Technician (Mobile Service Recreational Vehicle Technician)

-In 2016, there was an estimated number of 13,800 jobs in the United States for Recreational Vehicle Service Technician.
+In the United States, there were 13,800 jobs for Recreational Vehicle Service Technician in 2016.
 There is little to no growth in job opportunities for Recreational Vehicle Service Technician.
 Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 undefined